 The Greek word “temenos” refers both to the ancient Greek concept of sacred space and the Jungian 'safe spot' where one may bring the unconscious into the light of consciousness.
 Our mission is to bring to light works that are engaging, memorable, and fearless.

-Temenos publishes two editions per year, both in a limited edition print form and on our website.
+As of 2019, Temenos publishes one online edition every fall.
 Please see our Submit page for our current Call for Submissions and submission guidelines.
 Past and current issues of Temenos can be accessed for free on this website, on both the home page and in the Archives.
-We can be contacted at firstname.lastname@example.org.
+We can be contacted at email@example.com.